Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

 Day 13: Kigali / Depart

-This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in the Rwandan genocide of 1994.
+This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in Rwanda's 1994 genocide.
 Following a farewell lunch, our gorilla safari comes to a close as we transfer to the airport for flights home.